-Cultural changes spawned during the so-called Quiet Revolution (La Révolution tranquille) in Québec are also dramatic.
-As a highly Catholic province, Québec has had historically high fertility rates, yet by the mid 1990s exhibited one of the lowest fertility rates ever recorded for a human society (Caldwell and Fournier, 1987).
+Cultural changes spawned during the so-called Quiet Revolution (La Révolution tranquille) in Québec are also dramatic.3 As a highly Catholic province, Québec has had historically high fertility rates, yet by the mid 1990s had exhibited a precipitous fertility drop to below the Canadian average (Beaujot, 2000; Caldwell and Fournier, 1987; Roy and Bernier, 2009).
 Concomitantly, Québec experienced a downturn in religiosity, an increase in divorce, and, after the early 1970s, a rise in suicide rates.
 According to sociological descriptions, these cultural changes, and the resulting increased incidence of suicide, reflect a shift from collectivist, traditional values to individualistic ones (Krull and Trovato, 1994).
 In addition, the history of Québec since the first GSS has been one of profound and policy-mediated transformation and struggle - along linguistic lines and related to cultural self-determination and social identity.
 Are any of these changes the key behind a shift in life satisfaction in Québec?
 If so, are they measurable and can the connection be shown?

-$^{2}$ Two similar acronyms "SWB" and "SWL" are used throughout.
+$^{^{2}}$ Two similar acronyms "SWB" and "SWL" are used throughout.
 Subjective well-being (SWB) is a more general term, encompassing reports such as momentary happiness, as discussed at the end of Section 2 and in Section 3.2.